Esoterical/voron_canbus/troubleshooting/multiple_can_networks.md

 The next important thing we need to do is make sure that each CAN interface *always* gets applied to the same CAN adapter.
 If you don't specify this then Linux may change which adapter is running which network and that will give you klipper errors.

-## Using UDEV to force CAN interface to specific hardware
+## Finding the Hardware Serial of your CAN Adapter

-Connect your first CAN adapter to your printer.
-We want only one connected at this time so it's easier to get the correct hardware IDs and not to get confused.
+Connect your first CAN adapter to your printer

+We want only **one** connected at this time so it's easier to get the correct hardware IDs and not to get confused.

-Run `lsusb` and note down the Bus and Device ID (in the following example it is `Bus 001 Device ID 010`)
+Run `lsusb` and note down the Bus and Device ID.
+For example, if your device is on `Bus 001 Device ID 010` then note down the values
+001 and 010

 ![image](https://github.com/user-attachments/assets/979ce265-cedb-48ab-aa13-5c20f61a5f5a)